 - Airborne Mook: Xanderghul created winged pridespawn capable of flight, both because he felt that his minions should be able to literally soar over his rivals' and because his domain was highly mountainous.

 - Always a Bigger Fish: In the day of Thassilon, rune giants were the handlers and commanders of sinspawn.
 This left such an impression that all sinspawn feel the need to defer to all giants, an impulse that baffles giants and sinspawn alike as few on either side know its origin.

-- Aquatic Mook: There exist aquatic versions of sinspawn for naval combat.
+- Aquatic Mook: There are aquatic versions of sinspawn used for amphibious and naval combat, with gills and webbed feet and hands.
 The most common versions are wrathspawn, envyspawn and lustspawn, as all come from nations that had coastal borders.

 - Axe-Crazy: Most sinspawn due to their sinful drives, but wrathspawn in particular.
 It was bad enough that Thassilonian commanders had to regularly supply them with slaves on which to vent their rage during times of peace, lest they turn on each other or their allies.